kaimibk/Software-Dev-Bootcamp/docs/module-2/session-2.md

     │   └── cars.py        # For our Car class
     └── main.py
     ```

+    !!! danger "`ModuleNotFoundError`...Where am I?"
+        Note, a common annoyance of Python modules is making sure that Python/scripts know where to find your custom module(s).
+There are many ways to solve this issue, however since we are working in _containers_, in our build/compose we can set the `PYTHONPATH` environment variable to point to our module.
+For example `PYTHONPATH="${PYTHONPATH}:/path/to/my_project/"`

 2. Next, we'll write our `Engine` class in `core/components.py` and our `Car` class in `transport/cars.py`.